 Immorality, misconduct, or conduct unbecoming a school employee.

-Loss of licensure or certification required for the position.
+Loss of licensure or certification required for the position; failure to provide cooperation or consents necessary to serve or continue serving in positions requiring licensure; or being disqualified from serving in a licensed position based on information obtained by the District from the Federal Motor Carrier Safety Administration (FMCSA) drug and alcohol electronic “Clearinghouse” or otherwise.

 Failure to maintain the confidentiality of information about students or staff obtained in the course of employment, unless disclosure serves a legitimate job-related purpose or is required by law.